tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

 * The maximum time to capture an approved transaction is 7 days.
 After this time, the transaction is auto-voided.
 * Only the parameters displayed in the request body are mandatory to invoke a Capture transaction.
 Recall that the order and transaction ids must meet with a currently authorized transaction.
 * You can perform only one partial capture over an authorized amount.
 To do this, you need to send in the request the parameter `transaction.order.additionalValues.TX_VALUE` with its value (as sent during the Authorization) and set `PARTIAL_CAPTURE` for `transaction.type`.<br>The minimum amount is 50 CLP.
+* It is not allowed to capture a higher amount than the amount previously authorized.
 * Captures are only allowed for transactions in one installment.

 The following are the request and response bodies for this transaction type.